vicolby/mlspace/DEVELOPMENT.md

     - [x] deleting users from project
     - Debt: proper error and role access handling [x]
 - [x] project deleting (only from projects list page for now)
+- [x] create k8s namespace when project is created
+  - debt: consider outbox pattern since there is a second api call after entity creation in DB
 - project editing

 ## Disks
 - [x] disk list